-I want to make sure people understand that you are responsible for the safety measures you take with your tools.
-I am not telling you exactly what safety measures you need to take, but only informing you of the safety measures I take when I use my scroll saw.
-These are tips that I could not ignore when I started doing scroll saw work.
+I want to make sure it is understood that you are responsible for the safety measures you take with your tools.
+I am informing you of the safety measures I take when I use my scroll saw which could help you out with the safety measures you want to take.
+These are safety measures that I could not ignore when I started doing scroll saw work.
 So, please read on.

 Protecting My Fingers